interledger/interledger.github.io/docs/markdown/getting-started.md

 ## Before you begin
 Install a stable version of [Node.js](https://nodejs.org/en/) (10.16.0 LTS is recommended)

 NOTE: For this tutorial you *do not* need to use any cryptocurrency.
+Since you are running ILP on a local test network, settlement (moving real money) does not take place.

 ## Installing moneyd
 To install `moneyd`, open a terminal and run the following command: